Tech-Amol5278/ML_Models_Evaluator/README.md

 # ML_Models_Evaluator
-This performs of evaluation of machine learning models with ease and provides the visualization.
-Automatically creates the directory as Reports\model\ and records the evaluatuation graphs
+This performs evaluation of machine learning models with ease and provides the visualization

 # Pre-requisites
   1. Libraries matplotlib, numpy and pandas